RosettaCommons/demos/tutorials/minimization.md

 The flag `movemap` specifies the movemap file to apply to the pose.

 Our move map file `movemapfile` (expanded below) tells the minimizer to first set all backbone (BB) and sidechain (CHI) torsion angles to movable.
-Then, it reverts residues 1 through 20 to be immovable.
+Then, it reverts residues 1 through 20 to be fixed.
 ```
 RESIDUE * BBCHI
 RESIDUE 1 20 NO